Clearly Focused on Your Care

 Tooth fillings usually are not affected by the magnetic field, but they may distort images of the facial area or brain, so the radiologist should be aware of them.
 The same is true of braces, which may make it hard to "tune" the MRI unit to your body.
 You will be asked to remove anything that might degrade MR images of the head, including hairpins, jewelry, eyeglasses, hearing aids and any removable dental work.

-The radiologist or technologist may ask if you have any drug allergies and whether you have undergone any surgery in the past.
-If you are or might be pregnant, mention it to the radiologist or technologist.
+The radiology technologist may ask if you have any drug allergies and whether you have undergone any surgery in the past.
+If you are or might be pregnant, mention it to the MRI technologist.
 MRI is generally avoided in the first 12 weeks of pregnancy.

 What will I experience during MRI?